You-Gao/Blog/_work/2024-10-03-physical-hand.md

 I want to leave off the blog with a question for you to consider:

 What do you think of Bill Gates and the Bill Gates Foundation?

+## Citations

+Carnegie, Andrew, and Edward C. Kirkland.
+“The Gospel of Wealth and Other Timely Essays, by Andrew Carnegie.”
+The Economic History Review, vol. 19, no. 1, Jan.
+1966, p.
+232. https://doi.org/10.2307/2592833.

+Heilbroner, Robert L. The Worldly Philosophers: The Lives, Times and Ideas of the Great Economic Thinkers.
+1999, ci.nii.ac.jp/ncid/BA47266617.

+Sumner, William Graham.
+What Social Classes Owe to Each Other.
+1883, ci.nii.ac.jp/ncid/BA19308286.

+A lot of wikipedia